 Is your student wondering what courses to select for next year?
 Does your student need help choosing a career path?
 Are you wondering how to answer his or her questions about postsecondary education and careers?
 In this toolkit, you will find a wealth of resources designed for parents as they help their children begin their journeys to rewarding careers and promising futures.

 This nationally recognized skills assessment, powered by ACT®, assists high school students in identifying workplace skills, abilities and career interests.
 Successful completion of the assessment results in a Career Readiness Certificate that is useful in applying for further education and employment.

 Promoting Science, Technology, Engineering and Mathematics (STEM) education is a vital component to growing a competitive workforce in the 20th century.
 Resources are available to help your students academically succeed and explore STEM occupations.

 Where do youth work?
 What types of industries are more likely to hire younger workers?
 Does more education really pay?
 These county-specific handouts are designed to provide information on employment trends for youth up to age 24.

-What types of career opportunities are available in the Central Region?
+What types of career opportunities are available in Central Pennsylvania?
 These handouts are career-oriented to help you learn more about the growth potential and occupations in the region’s targeted industry clusters.